NVlabs/PoseCNN-PyTorch/README.md

 PoseCNN is an end-to-end Convolutional Neural Network for 6D object pose estimation.
 PoseCNN estimates the 3D translation of an object by localizing its center in the image and predicting its distance from the camera.
 The 3D rotation of the object is estimated by regressing to a quaternion representation. [arXiv](https://arxiv.org/abs/1711.00199), [Project](https://rse-lab.cs.washington.edu/projects/posecnn/)

+The code also supports pose refinement by matching segmented 3D point cloud of an object to its SDF.

 ### License

-PoseCNN is released under the NVIDIA Source Code License (refer to the LICENSE file for details).
+PoseCNN-PyTorch is released under the NVIDIA Source Code License (refer to the LICENSE file for details).

 ### Citation